ryanosull/ryanosull/README.md

 ## Hi there 👋

+Check out some of my pinned projects below.
+I just learned you could add a readme.md to your github profile, so I plan to update this soon!

 <!--
 **ryanosull/ryanosull** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.